DynamicDevices/prometheus-exporter/README.md

 # balena-prometheus-exporter

-BalenHub project to export metrics to Prometheus
+BalenHub project to export metrics to Prometheus using prometheus-node-exporter